llewellynmeldrum/http-server/README.md

     Firmware Age: 6y 10month 2w 3d
 ```

-I set up the VPS with an 'elastic' IP address, which is just some sort of weird static IP address.

 Im currently building out the deployment, but it will most likely just be a makefile which runs some commands through ssh to build and deploy the binary on the server.

 # CREDIT:
-Credit to [this article](https://dev.to/jeffreythecoder/how-i-built-a-simple-http-server-from-scratch-using-c-739) for the inspiration/structure of the core of the socket logic.
+Credit to [this article](https://dev.to/jeffreythecoder/how-i-built-a-simple-http-server-from-scratch-using-c-739) for the inspiration, and for the core of the socket logic.